 It should be noted there is no legal duty to report – meaning you can't be guilty of Penal Code 32 accessory after the fact crime if you know a crime was committed – but fail to report it to law enforcement.

-If you are simply present when somebody commits a crime, you are not necessarily committing an accessory after the fact crime.
-Also, if you are unaware a crime was committed, but innocently provide aid to the person who committed the crimes, you can't be held criminally liable.
+If you are simply present when somebody commits a crime, you are not necessarily committing an accessory after-the-fact crime.
+Also, if you are unaware a crime was committed but innocently provide aid to the person who committed the crime, you can't be held criminally liable.

-It should also be noted that that Penal Code 32, accessory after the fact, is different from Penal Code 31, aiding and abetting – because an “aider and abettor” is someone who actually participates in committing a crime.
+It should also be noted that Penal Code 32, accessory after the fact, is different from Penal Code 31, aiding and abetting, because an “aider and abettor” is someone who actually participates in committing a crime.

 Definition of Penal Code 32 Accessory After the Fact